 Omizutori: the Oldest Festival in Japan

 Omizutori is the other name of Shunie ceremony.
 Shunei is held for two weeks from 1st to 14th March every year.
 The ceremony is to cleanse the people of their sins as well as to usher in the spring of the new year.
-It’s performed at Nigatsudo Hall in Todaiji Temple.
+It’s performed at the balcony of Nigatsudo Hall in Todaiji Temple.

 Each night from March 1st to 11th, giant torches (Taimatsu) are lit at Nigatsudo hall and carried across the balcony, making drops of the embers for about 20 mins.
 Viewing this fire display is thought to bring good luck to the audience.